WE'VE MOVED!!

 Ali Froggatt

-Sarah Ferguson is a queer actor, improvisor, and teacher in Vancouver.
+Sarah Ferguson is a queer actor, improvisor, and teacher based in Vancouver, BC.
 She holds a diploma in Theatre Performance from Mount Royal University, and a BFA in Theatre from Simon Fraser University.
 Sarah wears many hats & wigs, both on and off the stage.
-She is one of Tightrope's Co-Founders, our Director of Operations & Marketing, and performs regularly with our ensemble.
+She is one of Tightrope Theatre's Co-Founders, the Director of Operations, and performs weekly with their ensemble.
 As a faculty member, Sarah is dedicated to developing exciting programming for Tightrope’s Youth & Teens.
-She is currently the Lower Mainland Regional producer for The Canadian Improv Games which spotlights the uniqueness of Canadian youth.
+Sarah is currently the Lower Mainland Regional Producer for The Canadian Improv Games which spotlights the uniqueness of Canadian youth.
+Her work can be seen in film, television and on stage.
+Some recent credits include: The Flash, Hallmark’s Signed, Sealed, Delivered, and CBC Gem’s The Slowest Show.

 Co-Founder, Director of Operations, Ensemble